-- 1. In the BMC Remedy User application, open the CMDB console. - Select Reconciliation Manager > Create > Dataset.
-A Dataset Information form appears. - 3.
-Complete the following parameters:
+- It reserve the area in Atrium for data exchange: - 1.
+In the BMC Remedy User application, open the CMDB console. - 2.
+Select Reconciliation Manager > Create > Dataset.

+A Dataset Information form appears.

+3. Complete the following parameters:

 Dataset name A friendly name for the dataset that you will recognize later in other listings.
 Dataset ID The system identifier for the dataset.
-Image: Tip • This value is needed when you configure your Atrium jobs.
+Fip: This value is needed when you configure your Atrium jobs.
 Accessibility Use the drop-down list to set this to Writable.

+DatasetType

-DatasetType Use the drop-down list to set this to Regular.
+Use the drop-down list to set this to Regular.